DariusCS/aptos-core/crates/aptos-faucet/README.md

 - `core/`: All core logic, including the server, endpoint handlers, bypassers, checkers, funders, etc.
 - `service/`: The entrypoint for running the faucet as a service.
 - `cli/`: CLI for executing the core MintFunder code from the service.
-- `move_scripts/`: Move scripts necessary for the MintFunder.
 - `metrics-server/`: The metrics server for the faucet service.
 - `doc/`: OpenAPI spec generated from the server definition.
-- `ts-client/`: TypeScript client generated from the OpenAPI spec.
-- `migration/`: Database migrations for the PostgresRatelimitChecker.
-- `entity/`: Generated ORM code for the PostgresRatelimitChecker.
-- `scripts/`: Scripts for helping with faucet development.

 In all cases, if a directory holds a crate, the name of that crate is `aptos-faucet-<directory>`.
 For example the name of the crate in `metrics-server/` is `aptos-faucet-metrics-server`.